Hey guys, meet Steve, my dividend employee.

 I added a few bonds to my holdings and suddenly Steve was visiting me monthly telling me about my small payments in those months.

-This was right before 2008 but Steve kept visiting even as stock prices were tanking.
+This was right before 2008.
+However, Steve kept visiting even as stock prices were tanking.
 I wasn’t worried as I had a small amount invested and saw it as an opportunity plus Steve kept coming back which was a good sign as well.

 “Don’t worry about the prices,” he said, “this is the best time to buy so I’ll just take this $18 and keep buying more stock for you.”